Report a snow or ice problem

 - 20 miles of border roads

-150+ City employees from the public works department, parks services, recreation services, the planning department and the police and fire departments will come together to respond in a weather event.
-They use city-owned large dump truck plows and pickup-style plows, along with contracted large and pickup-style plows to clear the streets.
+Over 170 city employees from the Public Works, Parks Services, Recreation Services, Planning, Police and Fire departments come together to respond in a weather event.
+Large dump truck plows and pickup-style plows, along with contracted large and pickup-style plows, are employed to clear the streets.

 Get winter storm updates from: